<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 On average, 10% of a new car dealership's reviews in 2023 are negative reviews, meaning it's important to respond appropriately.

-From tales of bad paint jobs to unexpected fees, negative reviews make it difficult to maintain a positive online reputation.
+Whether received via a review or an automotive customer survey, tales of bad paint jobs to unexpected fees make their way into negative feedback and create difficulties in maintaining a positive online reputation.
 However, with the right tools and strategies, they can also serve as an opportunity for your dealership to grow and improve.

 When you respond to negative reviews, you give your business a voice.
 You ensure your side of the story is told, while demonstrating to potential customers that you value the customer experience.